eg2310g8/r2auto_nav/README.md

 - ```self.heated``` which determines the target detection temperature threshold

 ## How to Use
+TODO:
+Procedure for run:
+Justin Laptop:
+sudo pigpiod
+ros2 run robot control (need to restart if it detected tin can) rslam (check that it can detect the walls and stuff)

+Xu En Laptop:
+rosbu (done in the maze)
+ros2 run noob_nav r2ultranav

 In your laptop:
 - Create a ROS2 package and clone this repository into that package.
 Make sure to edit the setup.py file so that you can run the wall following code.